mathworks-ref-arch/matlab-dockerfile/MPM.md

 ## Limitations

-- Some Mathworks products are not available on Linux.
+- Some MathWorks products are not available on Linux.
 For a list of products not available on Linux, see [Products Not Available for Linux](https://www.mathworks.com/support/requirements/matlab-linux.html).
 - MATLAB Package Manager cannot install the products in the table below.

 | Product                 |